GRAINS-Corn sags on recession fears, profit-taking after 2-month top

 Yet traders are also monitoring supply prospects as the U.S. corn and soybean crops approach maturity ahead of the fall harvest.
 The U.S. Department of Agriculture (USDA) late Monday rated 54% of the U.S. corn crop in good-excellent condition, down from 55% a week earlier.

 That came after advisory service Pro Farmer on Friday estimated the U.S. corn yield at 168.1 bushels per acre, well below the USDA's forecast of 175.4.
-The Pro Farmer harvest projection followed a tour of Midwest fields that showed worse than expected effects of hot, dry weather in some zones.
+The Pro Farmer harvest projection followed a four-day Midwest crop tour that showed the effects of hot, dry weather in some areas.

 "The market is still absorbing the likely lower U.S. corn crop after last week's Pro Farmer crop tour revealed a much lower yield estimate," said Tobin Gorey, director of agricultural strategy at the Commonwealth Bank of Australia.

 Pro Farmer predicted a U.S. soybean crop of 4.535 billion bushels, close to the USDA's August forecast of 4.531 billion bushels.
-Weekly USDA ratings for the soybean crop were unchanged at 57% good-excellent.
+Weekly USDA condition ratings for the soybean crop held steady with 57% rated good-excellent, despite analyst expectations for a downgrade.

 Separately, the USDA on Tuesday confirmed private sales of 264,000 tonnes of U.S. soybeans to unknown destinations.